lmcrean/dottie/dottie-app/README.md

 npm -v
 ```

-If you don’t have Node.js installed, follow these steps:
+If you don't have Node.js installed, follow these steps:

 #### **Installing Node.js**